Travel Guides

 Here’s how our adventure unfolded, starting in northern Vermont and following the foliage timeline south.

-1. The Northeast Kingdom, VT
+Stop #1: The Northeast Kingdom, VT

 Image: Airstream-Fall-Foliage-Vermont-Ram-Truck-1024x768.jpg

-2. Danville, VT
+Stop #2: Danville, VT

 From the Northeast Kingdom, we drove further south to Danville, VT – another hot spot for foliage viewing.
 Our journey to Danville took us down narrow Vermont back roads exploding with color.
 Our home base in Danville was nothing short of an RV resort.
 Sugar Ridge RV Village Campground was fully equipped and very professional.
 Their 150 spots (over 68 acres) all had character, were mostly secluded and we felt as if we were the only people there.
 Tucked away amongst the trees, we had the perfect launching point for our foliage explorations.

-3. Randolph, VT
+Stop #3: Randolph, VT

 Image: Vermont-Fall-Foliage-1-1024x768.jpgCentral Vermont has a certain charm that is different from the state’s northern reaches.
 If you’re looking for a scenic drive, look no further than RT 100, especially between Stowe and Randolph.
 You’ll meander your way through Waterbury, Waitsfield (home to Mad Taco and Sugarbush Ski Resort) and Green Mountain National Forest, only to find yourself in a town straight out of a Vermont-themed coffee table book.
 Simply put: Randolph rocks.
-It’s home to Vermont Glove, an artisan leather glove maker – and it’s also home to the best Thai restaurant in the state, Saap.
-Not to say we are Thai food experts, but Ryan lived in Thailand for 5 months, so that gives some clout.
-As we meandered our way through the Green Mountain National Forest, we made a pit stop at Foley Brothers (among Vermont’s many amazing craft brewers, Foley Brothers is one of the best).
-Our oasis in Randolph was at Abel Mountain Campground (technically Braintree, VT) and this campground cannot be missed.
-Situated along a small river bank, Abel Campground offers hiking trails, friendly faces, and easy in-out spots.
-There is a sense of community at Abel Campground that you can really feel when you arrive.
+It’s home to (in our opinion) the best Thai restaurant in the state, Saap.
+(Not to say we are Thai food experts, but Ryan lived in Thailand for 5 months, so that gives some clout!)

-4. Dorset, VT
+Stop #4: Dorset, VT

 Image: Airstream-Fall-Foliage-20201-1024x683.jpg

-Some would say that southern Vermont and northern Vermont could operate as two different entities.
-It may be true, as southern Vermont has a slightly different vibe than its conjoined twin further north, yet both would qualify as “Vermonty.”
-You have Stratton, a well-run ski resort that draws crowds from Boston and New York, as well as Manchester, home to outlet shopping, restaurants, and a massive horse show that runs all summer long.
-Southern Vermont was where we first fell in love with our state, as we lived in Peru (small town near Londonderry) for a few snowy winter months back in 2015.
 Our love for Vermont was solidified even more when we discovered J.J.
 Hapgood General Store – a rocking restaurant/provision store that dishes out incredible wood fired pizza and gourmet nosh.
 They also have one of the best beer lists in southern VT.
 We knew we had to visit, and it timed up perfectly with the fall foliage cycle, too.
 We unhitched at Emerald Lake State Park, a deceivingly large campground that seems to go on forever.
 Tucked high in the mountain above the Emerald Lake, this park was the perfect backdrop for our southern VT homecoming.
 Fortunately, we caught the campground on their last night open, so we were the only ones there.
 Despite having no hookups, Emerald Lake State Park is worth it if you’re really looking to get out there.

-5. Stowe, VT
+Stop #5: Stowe, VT

 Image: Airstream-Fall-Foliage-20203-1024x683.jpg

 Rounding out our two week journey, we headed back north to our hometown of Stowe.
 It wouldn’t be a true Vermont foliage tour without hitting this highlight.
-Stowe has been rated the number 1 place to view fall foliage and we can’t argue, since the proof is in the number of tour buses and foliage-hypnotized tourists that come through town between the last week of September and the second week of October.
+Stowe is often rated the number one place to view fall foliage and we can’t argue, since the proof is in the number of tour buses and foliage-hypnotized tourists that come through town between the last week of September and the second week of October.
 In Stowe, there are endless places to view the trees – making even a routine drive to the grocery store feel like a driving tour through an art gallery.
 As you’re surrounded by beauty each way you look, there are still some key places to be sure to check out.

 Of course, there is the famous Notch Road that links Stowe to Smugglers Notch.
 Leave the Airstream at the campsite as you venture into this tree viewing paradise.
 This winding, occasionally one-lane road dips and dives between boulders and engulfs you with leaves of all colors.
 From the notch, you can drive back down to Stowe Mountain Resort and ride their gondola to the top of Mount Mansfield, Vermont’s highest peak.
 The gondola gives a 360 degree aerial view of the foliage that makes even the birds envious.
 To witness this natural phenomenon, you can post up at Gold Brook Campground, just a 15 minute drive from Stowe Mountain Resort.
 Stroll down Main Street, sip on craft beer, and delve into farm-to-table food: Stowe offers everything you’ve ever read about in a Vermont travel book.
 Gold Brook Campground has quite a few spots, but not enough to handle the volume of peepers coming into town.
 That said, we’d definitely recommend making a reservation.
 But, the spots are well situated, easy to maneuver, and they do have full hookups in most of them.